 A transponder is in very simple terms a transmitter on a satellite that sends information on a particular frequency only.
-For example, this12321MHz is a transponder frequency in the Ku band range and this 3123MHz is a transponder frequency in the C band range.
+For example, “12321MHz” is a transponder frequency in the Ku band range and this “3123MHz” is a transponder frequency in the C band range.
 A group of transponders can be aimed at a certain region on the earth’s surface to make a satellite footprint.
 A satellite in the sky can have a group of transponders in Ku band and C band or Ku band only or C band only.

 The footprint contour power will depend on whether the satellite is global, Hemispherical, zonal or spot.
 A footprint is of the essence in FTA TV installations.

 In Sub-Saharan Africa, there are common satellite beams from a variety of satellites like Europe and Africa from Intelsat 20, Sub- Saharan Africa from Eutelsat 36B and SES5, East-West Africa from Amos5 just to mention a few.

-A frequency is the number of times an electromagnetic wave change while carrying information (TV channels) from the satellite.
+A Satellite frequency is the number of times an electromagnetic wave change while carrying information (TV channels) from the satellite.
 The two main frequency ranges normally used for transmission of Free to Air satellite TV are C band and Ku band.
 To receive C-band you need a prime focus satellite dish and to receive KU band you require an offset dish.

 The polarity is the orientation of an electromagnetic wave as it travels from the satellite to the earth’s surface.
 There are usually two types of Polarity for KU band namely Horizontal and Vertical abbreviated as H and V respectively.

-Symbol rate usually abbreviated as SR is the number of symbol changes of an Electromagnetic Wave made to the transmission medium per second.
+Symbol rate(SR) is the number of symbol changes of an Electromagnetic Wave made to the transmission medium per second.
 Some Free to Air Decoders can handle very high and very low Symbol Rates but others cannot.
 So buying a good decoder here is Key to enjoying more content.

-FEC stands for Forwarding Error Correction and is usually part of the broadcast meant to reduce the errors in transmission by correcting them at the receiver end instead of requesting a fresh signal like in the case of computers.
+For the records, FEC stands for “Forwarding Error Correction” and is usually part of the broadcast meant to reduce the errors in transmission by correcting them at the receiver end instead of requesting a fresh signal like in the case of computers.